31 Years of S&P 500 Returns: A Lesson in Long-Term Investing

 Ciprian Bratu

 Ciprian Bratu is a cross-border wealth manager and Managing Partner at Bratu Capital, specialising in financial planning for expatriate professionals across Southeast Asia.
-With over £40M in assets under management, he helps senior executives in oil & gas, banking, and tech build globally diversified, tax-aware investment strategies aligned with their international lifestyle.
-Ciprian holds the MCSI designation and is regulated under Labuan FSA.
-Based in Kuala Lumpur.
+With over $20M in assets under management, he helps senior executives in oil & gas, banking, and tech build globally diversified, tax-aware investment strategies aligned with their international lifestyle.
+Ciprian holds the MCSI designation.

 LinkedIn logo icon